 Nutrition

 Editor’s Note: The post was originally published on January 5, 2017.
-It has been updated with new images in January 2019 and republished in January 2022.
+It was updated with new images, a revised recipe, and more helpful content on February 19, 2024.

 Hi!
 I find it very sad, and kind of crazy (!) that nowhere do you mention that these herbs were first and formost simply picked in the wild… Seems like a pretty big thing to leave out in the “where to get these” part.
 Would be great if you could add it!